 A murder has been committed!
 The body of Miss Death has been found at Raven's Perch Manor.
 Detective Heathmoor needs your help collecting the clues of the crime.
 Can you solve the mystery?

-Night 3 ~ You will be collecting clues to the suspects of the crime.
+Night 3 ~ You will be collecting clues to the setting of the crime.

 Need a little help finding the clue?
-A Vampire's favorite "spot".
+Ancient beads.

 *The hint above is to help you find which listing the clue is in.
 DO NOT answer the above clue.
 Your entry will not count.